-Regardless of how you’ve defined your risk levels, adaptive authentication adapts to that risk level, enforcing the appropriate level of authentication for the given level of user risk.
+Regardless of how you’ve defined your risk levels, Adaptive Multi-Factor authentication adapts to that risk level, enforcing the appropriate level of authentication for the given level of user risk.

-In the Adaptive IP restriction MFA method, the admin configures and enlists all IP addresses to allow or deny access.
-When a user tries to login into any of the applications configured with adaptive authentication, his IP address is checked against the configured IP list, and based on that the action is decided as per the configuration (.i.e.
-Allow, Deny or Challenge).
+In Adaptive MFA IP-based restriction method, the admin configures and enlists all IP addresses to allow or deny access.
+When a user tries to login into any of the applications configured with adaptive authentication, his IP address is checked against the configured IP list, and based on that the action is decided as per the configuration (i.e. Allow, Deny or Challenge).

-In this Device restriction Adaptive MFA method, the admin allows end-users to add a fixed number of trusted devices for their account (A device here refers to a Browser Session).
+In the Device based Adaptive Multi-Factor Authentication (MFA) method, the admin allows end-users to add a fixed number of trusted devices for their account (A device here refers to a Browser Session).
 Once a device is registered for a user, then that user will be allowed to log in without any Restriction.
 If the user's registered Device exceeds the total registered device limit specified by the admin, in that case, the user will be either Challenged or Denied as specified in the policy by the admin.

-Time Restriction one of the important aspect of Adaptive Multi-Factor Authentication configuration starts with admin configuring a time zone with Start and End Time’s for that time zone and users are either allowed, denied, or challenged based on the condition in the policy.
-When an end-user tries to login with the adaptive authentication enabled, his time zone-related attributes such as Time-Zone and current System time are verified against the list configured by the admin, and based on the configuration the user is either allowed, denied, or challenged.
+Time Restriction, one of the important aspects of Adaptive MFA configuration, starts with admin configuring a time zone with Start and End Time.
+Based on the timezone and policies set, users are either allowed, denied, or challenged.
+When an end-user tries to login with the adaptive authentication enabled, his time zone-related attributes such as time-zone and current system time are verified against the list configured by the admin, and based on the configuration the user is either allowed, denied, or challenged.